 I am a biologist with a broad interest in animal behaviour, population ecology and evolution.
 I have a special interest in the evolution of migratory behaviour.
 Understanding the mechanisms underlying the intriguing phenotypic variation in migratory behaviour will learn us more about the flexibility and constraints of migratory animals to keep track in a world that is constantly changing.

-2015-2016 : Post-doctoral fellow (Rubicon fellowship), Centre d’Ecologie Fonctionelle et Evolutive, CNRS, Montpellier, France.
+2015-2016 : Rubicon post-doctoral fellow, Centre d’Ecologie Fonctionelle et Evolutive, CNRS, Montpellier, France.
 Project: The adaptability of migratory animals to a rapidly changing world: novel measures from an integrated analysis of count, mark-recapture and telemetry data.
-Collaborators: Dr. Olivier Gimenez, Dr. Roger Pradel
+Collaborators: Dr Olivier Gimenez, Dr Roger Pradel

 2013–2014: Post-doctoral researcher, Animal Ecology Group, University of Groningen, The Netherlands.
 Project: Demography of waders along the East-Asian Australasian flyway.
 Collaborator: Prof. Theunis Piersma

 2013 PhD, University of Groningen, cum laude (Promotors: Prof. Dr. Theunis Piersma and Prof. Dr. Joost Tinbergen).
 Thesis title: Spoonbills as a model system: a demographic cost-benefit analysis of differential migration.

 2005 M.Sc.
 Evolutionary Biology (Topmaster programme), University of Groningen, cum laude

 2018: NWO Veni award.
 The ontogeny of migration: an interplay of genes and environment (250 k€)